 Daily charts

-For most investors, daily charts hit the sweet spot.
-They cut through the short-term noise while still giving you timely signals.
+For most investors, daily charts often hit the sweet spot because they balance short-term noise with more reliable signals.
 Patterns that take weeks or months to form on daily charts tend to be more trustworthy because they reflect genuine shifts in market sentiment rather than momentary blips.

 4-hour charts

-If you’re swing trading (holding positions for days or weeks) 4-hour charts are your best friend.
+If you’re swing trading (holding positions for days or weeks) 4-hour charts are likely going to be your best friend.
 They capture medium-term trends and provide more opportunities than daily charts, while still being reliable enough for professional traders to use when sharpening their entries and exits.

 15-minute charts